DoctorMcKay/node-steam-user/README.md

 ### getSteamGuardDetails(callback)
 - `callback` - A function to be called when the requested data is available
     - `err` - An `Error` object on failure, or `null` on success
-	- `enabled` - `true` if Steam Guard is enabled for your account, `false` if not
+	- `isSteamGuardEnabled` - `true` if Steam Guard is enabled for your account, `false` if not
-	- `enabledTime` - A `Date` object representing when Steam Guard was enabled for your account, or `null` if not available
+	- `timestampSteamGuardEnabled` - A `Date` object representing when Steam Guard was enabled for your account, or `null` if not available
-	- `machineTime` - A `Date` object representing when your current machine was authorized with Steam Guard, or `null` if not available
+	- `timestampMachineSteamGuardEnabled` - A `Date` object representing when your current machine was authorized with Steam Guard, or `null` if not available
 	- `canTrade` - `true` if Steam Guard will allow you to trade, `false` if not.
 You may still be blocked by a trade ban or another trading limitation.
-	- `twoFactorTime` - A `Date` object representing when the Steam Guard Mobile Authenticator was enabled for your account, or `null` if not enabled
+	- `timestampTwoFactorEnabled` - A `Date` object representing when the Steam Guard Mobile Authenticator was enabled for your account, or `null` if not enabled
-	- `hasPhone` - `true` if your account has a linked phone, `false` if not
+	- `isPhoneVerified` - `true` if your account has a linked phone, `false` if not

-**v1.11.0 or later is required to use this method. v1.12.0 or later is required to use `canTrade`. v3.3.3 or later is required to use `twofactorTime`. v3.5.0 or later is required to use `hasPhone`.**
+**v1.11.0 or later is required to use this method.
+v1.12.0 or later is required to use `canTrade`.
+v3.3.3 or later is required to use `timestampTwoFactorEnabled`.
+v3.5.0 or later is required to use `isPhoneVerified`.**

 Requests details about your account's Steam Guard status.
 This could be used to see if your account passes the Steam Guard trading requirements.